Dates and Cost

 This tour is an excellent opportunity to experience the diversity and richness on Mexico, both for the serious lister and for anyone new to tropical birding.
 Birders new to the tropics can expect to see an exciting, but manageable, number of new species (many groups of birds typical of latitudes far to the south are represented, including parrots, trogons, motmots, attilas, tityras, shrike-vireos, flowerpiercers, euphonias, caciques, and brush-finches).

-During the trip, weʼll stay in a few different kinds of hotels - a comfortable business hotel in the town of Autlan, a mellow seaside hotel in Barra de Navidad, a bigger, nice chain hotel in the capital city of Colima and a beautiful, small colonial hotel in the charming city of Sayula.
+During the trip, weʼll stay in a few different kinds of hotels – a comfortable business hotel in Autlan, a mellow seaside hotel in Barra de Navidad, a bigger, nice chain hotel in the capital city of Colima and a beautiful, small colonial hotel in the charming city of Sayula.
 These locations allow easy access to a complete range of habitats typical of western Mexico, from the arid coastal plain to cool fir forests high in the Sierra Madre.

 This trip starts and ends in Guadalajara.